JavaScriptDude/Phoenix_ReasonReact_Example/README.md

 ### Phoenix + ReasonReact - Full-Stack Functional Programming

 As I started designing a new web application project, I had the wonderful opportunity to choose which technologies to use to power it.
 Like many other developers, I have seen the technical debt that is inherent to some of the [potential choices](https://www.youtube.com/watch?v=bzkRVzciAZg), so I decided to take a step back and objectively evaluate which technologies would work best for this specific project.
-Based on [an interview with Jesper Louis Anderson](https://notamonadtutorial.com/interview-with-jesper-louis-andersen-about-erlang-haskell-ocaml-go-idris-the-jvm-software-and-b0de06440fbd), I decided to consider [functional programming languages](https://en.wikipedia.org/wiki/Functional_programming) as a starting point since they are the most “agile” types of languages.
+Based on [an interview with Jesper Louis Anderson](https://notamonadtutorial.com/interview-with-jesper-louis-andersen-about-erlang-haskell-ocaml-go-idris-the-jvm-software-and-b0de06440fbd), I decided to consider [functional programming languages](https://en.wikipedia.org/wiki/Functional_programming) as a starting point since they are the most "agile" types of languages.

 For the backend web server, I wanted to use a functional programming language, but I wasn’t ready to give up all of the niceties of [Rails](https://rubyonrails.org/) (convention over configuration, generators, ActiveRecord).
 This led me to the [Phoenix Framework](https://phoenixframework.org/), which is basically Rails, but instead of running on Ruby, it runs on [Elixir](https://elixir-lang.org/) in the [Erlang RunTime System](https://www.erlang.org/).
 This means that I get all of the niceties of Rails with all the [power of the Erlang RunTime System and OTP](https://stackoverflow.com/questions/8426897/erlangs-99-9999999-nine-nines-reliability) (fast, scalable, reliable).
 The choice was easy.

 For the client, I wanted to use [static typing](https://www.typescriptlang.org/), [immutability](https://facebook.github.io/immutable-js/), and [composable components](https://reactjs.org/), but I didn’t want the complexities of handling a different dependency for each of these criteria.
 That’s when I found [ReasonML](https://reasonml.github.io/).
 ReasonML is basically a re-skinned syntax of [OCaml](https://ocaml.org/) to make it look more like JavaScript and less like a scary functional programming language.
 Out of the box, ReasonML provides static typing, immutability, and other useful functional programming features ([Variants are pretty great!](https://reasonml.github.io/docs/en/variant)).
 Also, since ReasonML is also developed by Facebook developers, [the project is very closely tied with React](https://reasonml.github.io/reason-react/).
 Good enough for me!

-Now that I chose the winning team of technologies to use, my next step was to “google” all of the technologies together to see if someone has already written a blog post on how to wire them all up together.
-Unfortunately, even though these two technologies (Phoenix and ReasonReact) are awesome, they are still fairly new and haven’t yet gotten an invitation to the “popular web technologies” club, so I was left to wiring up the two technologies together myself.
+Now that I chose the winning team of technologies to use, my next step was to "google" all of the technologies together to see if someone has already written a blog post on how to wire them all up together.
+Unfortunately, even though these two technologies (Phoenix and ReasonReact) are awesome, they are still fairly new and haven’t yet gotten an invitation to the "popular web technologies" club, so I was left to wiring up the two technologies together myself.
 To help you, humble reader, from also not finding any results on using these two technologies together, I have put together this post to show you how I managed to get the two working together quite nicely.

 **So if you are ready to harness the awesome power of the Phoenix Framework as your server and ReasonReact as your client, please read on.** (To get spoilers for this post, [follow along with the complete code here](https://github.com/ctbucha/phoenix-reasonreact-example)).